-Travel – at least apart from local trips - was off the cards for most of us in the UK during the COVID-19 pandemic.
+Travel was largely off the cards for most of us in the UK during the COVID-19 pandemic.
 That has resulted in many of us grappling with feelings of anxiety relating to all the uncertainty we went through as case numbers, and the regulations they resulted in, changed at a moment's notice.

 Concerns about COVID